 The supplies students are expected to have in class DAILY are: 2 blue or black ball point pens; 2 sharpened pencils; lined, 3-hole punched standard size white binder paper; student agenda; colored pencils; binder required by SKA (with folders) and a free reading book.
 Inappropriate materials such as liquid white-out, permanent markers, nail polish, make-up, toys, inappropriate magazines, and electronic games will be confiscated.
 Certain items may require a parent conference in order for their return.
 All books for class should be available as well.

 A letter grade or a checkmark and a number indicating points earned will appear at the top of properly completed work when it is returned.
 Work is expected to be completed ON TIME in an acceptable manner (neat, legible, directions followed, etc.).
-Work may be completed in blue or black ink, or typed.
+Work must be completed in blue or black ink, or typed.
+No pencil is to be used unless specifically asked.
 Students are to keep all work that has been returned to them in their portfolios.
 Graded/checked work can be used to study for tests, check for errors in grading & will be used during conferences.

 All work must have a properly completed heading when turned in.
 No abbreviations are used - first and last name must be used.
 Work turned in with no name will be placed in the "no name" folder.
 It is considered LATE work and will earn no points.

 Personal integrity is basic to all solid achievement.
 All students are expected to do their own work at all times.
 Be aware that any time a student is found copying work from another student or cheating, or has turned in work that has been copied/cheated on, BOTH the student who copied the work AND the student who provided the copied work will earn 0 points on the assignment, with no possibility of doing it over for credit.
 Work copied directly from a reference book, computer source, or other media (without proper documentation) will also earn no credit.
 Consequences may include an after school detention and a lowered citizenship mark.